-Todd joined NAGLY as a volunteer in 2015, and eventually settled in the positions of Social Media Director, Webmaster, and Pride Place Market Manager.
-He holds a Master of Arts in Education from Clark University, a Bachelor of Arts in History from Framingham State University, and a Professional Teaching Licensure from the Commonwealth of Massachusetts.
+Todd joined NAGLY as a volunteer in 2015, and eventually settled in the positions of Social Media Director and Webmaster.
+He holds a Master of Arts in Education from Clark University, a Bachelor of Arts in History from Framingham State University, and a Professional Teaching License from the Commonwealth of Massachusetts.
 Todd has over 20 years of experience teaching at the middle and high school levels and considerable experience working with preschool and elementary school students.
-Currently, he runs his own business designing and providing lesson plans and curriculum materials to teachers.

-Todd lives in Peabody with his husband and their black cat, Isis.
-Black cats are associated with magic, and Isis is the name of the ancient Egyptian goddess of magic, hence the name.
-Todd is a huge history buff, (with British history being his favorite), an avid anglophile, and a travel blogger.
+Todd lives in Peabody with his husband and their cat.
+Todd is a huge history buff (with British history being his favorite), an avid anglophile, and a travel blogger.

 Syd is a Peer Leader who primarily helps moderate NAGLY's Transcendence group.
 He joined NAGLY through a photojournalism project he did during his second semester after transferring to Salem State University in 2019.
 He's currently studying psychology and photography and has plans of becoming an art therapist in the future.
 In between working at his job as a residential assistant at college and his positions at NAGLY and North Shore Pride, Syd enjoys practicing electric bass, painting, and DIY-ing thrifted clothes.